Davysongs/Sort-Algorithm/README.md

----
- Sorting Algorithm Visualization with Merge Sort
+# Sorting Algorithm Visualization with Merge Sort

-This Python project utilizes the Pygame library to visualize the [Merge Sort algorithm](https://en.wikipedia.org/wiki/Merge_sort) by creating an interactive window displaying the sorting process.
+This Python project utilizes the Pygame library to visualize the [Merge Sort algorithm](https://en.wikipedia.org/wiki/Merge_sort) by creating an interactive window displaying the sorting proces

-Getting Started

-Prerequisites
+## Prerequisites

 To run this project, you'll need: